Florence Adler Swims Forever: Development

 Beanland began writing the novel during a novel writing workshop at Virginia Commonwealth University during 2016; she would later use the first six chapters of the novel for her Master of Fine Arts thesis.

 The book's central premise, that a mother would hide the death of a child from their sibling, was derived from the story of her great-aunt Florence Lowenthal's death.
-Florence died from drowning and while the youngest sibling (Beanland's grandmother) had known about the death as soon as it happened, the eldest sibling was not told because she was in the hospital.
+Florence died from drowning and while the youngest sibling had known about the death as soon as it happened, the eldest sibling (Beanland's grandmother) was not told because she was in the hospital.
 Beanland stated that her mother emphasized "what a strong woman Florence’s mother must have been" and as such, that she had been doing the right thing.
-Beachland, who was a teenager at the time, wondered "What if Florence’s sister — my great-grandmother — had wanted to know her sister had died."
+Beanland wondered "What if Florence’s sister — my great-grandmother — had wanted to know her sister had died."
 She was initially nervous to have her mother and grandmother read the story; her grandmother died before the novel was completed but had stated that she was fine with the novel's premise.
 Beanland's mother read one of the novel's drafts and while she initially had some trouble separating some of the characters from their real life counterparts, "two-thirds of the way through she was able to let go of the real people and embrace the characters.
 When she finished the book she called me in tears and said it was lovely."

 The professor teaching the workshop, Tom De Haven, introduced Beanland to an agent with Janklow & Nesbit Associates.
 After several drafts were completed, the agent shopped the final draft to several publishing houses.
 They eventually chose to sell the book to Simon & Schuster in January 2019.